cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

         - ``--all`` option does not apply to ``is-avail`` sub-command to make it coherent with ``load`` sub-command (eg. a ``is-avail mod`` returning true implies ``load mod`` effectively loading a module)

-    - Visibility of a module targeted by a ``module-hide`` command acts similarly than for a file whose name is prefixed by a dot character on Unix platform
+    - Visibility of a module targeted by a ``module-hide`` command, with regular hiding level defined, acts similarly than for a file whose name is prefixed by a dot character on Unix platform

     - If ``--soft`` option is set on ``module-hide`` command, module hiding is weakened